ddella/Kubernetes-Cluster/10-Upgrade-Kubernetes-Cluster-Kubeadm.md

 Lets get started with the Upgrade.

 # Step 1: Check the existing Kubeadm version
+> [!IMPORTANT]
+> You **NEED** to be on a control plane.
+If you have more than one control plane, just pick one 😉

-Login to the control plane and can check the existing version using the following command.
-If you have more than one control plane, pick one 😉
+Login to the control plane and check the existing version using the following command.
 ```sh
 kubeadm version -o yaml
 ```